 He might not want to carry around the diaper bag, so he’s absolutely going to try to stuff his pockets full of everything he needs.
 Make it easier on him with this hoodie.
 The great basic grey or navy hoodie has inner pockets hold a slew of baby’s essentials, including bottle, diapers, wipes, and even a sippy cup.
 The form and functionality of this garment are totally brilliant.

-If they're going to be the parents who take the cutest monthly photos of their baby (complete with well-planned outfits, backgrounds and props), let them bring it to life with this custom frame that shows baby’s growth and development (and all their cute smiles) from birth until age 1.
+If they're going to be the parents who take the cutest monthly photos of their baby (complete with well-planned outfits, backgrounds and props), let them bring their visions to life with this custom frame that shows baby’s growth and development (and all their cute smiles) from birth until age 1.

-Is it too big of a joke to make that they’re not getting any sleep right now?
-Well, it’s kind of true.
-Might as well make mornings a bit more pleasant for them with this coffee maker.
-It heats up quickly so there’s no lag time on the brew, tastes great and Nespresso has a capsule recycling program.
+Make mornings a bit more pleasant for the new parent in your life with this coffee maker.
+It heats up quickly so there’s no lag time on the brew.
+Plus it tastes great and Nespresso has a capsule recycling program, so they don't have to worry about waste.

 Keepsake gifts for new parents